 If you've chosen mineral sunscreen to avoid chemical filters entirely, read this carefully.

-New analysis shows one in three 'mineral-only' sunscreens contain UV-absorbing chemicals.
+A 2025 analysis by UNSW Sydney chemists shows one in three 'mineral-only' sunscreens contain UV-absorbing chemicals.
 Many products marketed as 'mineral-only' rely on a broad palette of chemicals, not only to make them nicer to use but also to boost their sun protection factor (SPF) rating.

 Here's how it works: Many brands use chemicals such as butyloctyl salicylate and ethylhexyl methoxycrylene to improve the sunscreen's stability and keep the consistency smooth, but these molecules also strongly absorb UV light.
 However, these chemical UV filters do not have to be listed as 'active ingredients' because their primary role is to serve another function.